Carrying out test plans and automating data extraction

 As per steps 2-4 in the first test case

-Upon satisfaction with the data, driver to conduct 12 laps of the "Short" circuit at medium speed, accelerating to and maintaining the target speed throughout the corner of interest while keeping the vehicle as close to steady-state as possible
+Upon satisfaction with the data, driver to conduct 12 passes of the constant-radius corner at the maximum possible steady-state speed, keeping the vehicle as stable as possible.

 Driver to return to pits, recorded data to be extracted and examined to confirm it looks as expected